Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Additional Suns Insights & Trends

-- The Suns are 6-4 against the spread and 7-3 overall over their past 10 contests.
+- The Suns have gone 7-3 in their past 10 games, with a 5-5 record against the spread during that span.

-- The Suns have gone over the total in five of their past 10 games.
+- In their past 10 games, the Suns have gone over the total six times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.